-Here are some answers to help teachers to use this activity as a starting point for mathematical many different activities and investigations.
-There is scope at all levels from developing language; scope for young learners just describing what they see; and for upper secondary level to work on calculations involving scaling, trigonometry, geometric series and ideas of limits and infinity.
+Here are some answers to help teachers to use this activity as a starting point for many different mathematical activities and investigations.
+There is scope at all levels from developing language, scope for young learners just describing what they see, and for upper secondary level to work on calculations involving scaling, trigonometry, geometric series and ideas of limits and infinity.